Discrimination Lawyers Serving Agoura Hills & Westlake Village

 - Status as a victim of domestic violence crimes

-Aside from the basic employment practices listed above, it is also illegal for employers to retaliate against an employee who has asserted his or her legal rights under the above laws.
+Aside from the practices listed above, it is also illegal for employers to retaliate against an employee asserting their legal rights under these laws.